caolan/async/README.md

 [![jsDelivr Hits](https://data.jsdelivr.com/v1/package/npm/async/badge?style=rounded)](https://www.jsdelivr.com/package/npm/async)

 Async is a utility module which provides straight-forward, powerful functions for working with [asynchronous JavaScript](http://caolan.github.io/async/global.html).
-Although originally designed for use with [Node.js](https://nodejs.org/) and installable via `npm install --save async`, it can also be used directly in the browser.
+Although originally designed for use with [Node.js](https://nodejs.org/) and installable via `npm install async`, it can also be used directly in the browser.

 This version of the package is optimized for the Node.js environment.
 If you use Async with webpack, install [`async-es`](https://www.npmjs.com/package/async-es) instead.